dotnet/core/release-notes/6.0/known-issues.md

 </PropertyGroup>`

 ## .NET Runtime
+1. Issue in "dnSpy.exe" fpr .NET 6.0 Preview 5 as described in [dotnet/runtime #53014](https://github.com/dotnet/runtime/issues/53014)

+A [fix](https://github.com/dotnet/runtime/pull/53574) for this issue will be available in .NET 6.0 Prevew 6

-1. Issue in `ReadyToRun` feature for .NET Preview 6.0 Preview 3 as described in [dotnet/runtime #50472](https://github.com/dotnet/runtime/issues/50472)
+2. Issue in `ReadyToRun` feature for .NET Preview 6.0 Preview 3 as described in [dotnet/runtime #50472](https://github.com/dotnet/runtime/issues/50472)

 **Workaround**